|Spectacular Canadian Rockies Toured

 The Sign on Upper Spiral Tunnel at the Upper Spiral Tunnel Viewpoint.

-end of Emerald Lake Road, Field, BC, Canada.
-On Google Maps GPS navigator on my smartphone, I set
+the north end of Emerald Lake Road, Field, BC, Canada.
+On Google Maps GPS navigator on my

 Map: Click here for interactive Google Map showing the location of Emerald Lake